-Qualitative diagrams allow a better visualisation of an abstract concept or enable a clear understanding of a complex point.
-For example, an organisation chart makes it easier to explain the structure of the organisation described.
+Qualitative diagrams allow a better visualization of an abstract concept or enable a clear understanding of a complex point.
+For example, an organization chart makes it easier to explain the structure of the organization described.

 Inserting an image also serves an aesthetic goal, to make reading more pleasant or attract the eye, especially if the written text is long.

 Here is an example of an image inserted solely for aesthetic purposes:

 If you need to describe a procedure, inserting images can allow the reader to better visualize the individual steps or the big picture.
 For example, in the context of an operating procedure, it will be easier for your reader to follow your instructions if they have a visual context for each step.

 In a word processing program, you will use the Insert tab to insert tables or images.

 If you double click on the image, you can rework it using the "Format" functions.
 For example, you can:

 Change the position of the image in the text

 Use special effects (light, shade, etc.) (however, don’t overdo it - keep it simple!)